keguigong/keguigong/README.md

-Hello, I'm keguigong, a front-end web developer, and you can check my repos here.
+Hello, I am keguigong, a front-end web developer living in Shanghai, and you can check my repos here.
+I like animations, markup languages, games, and etc. Read my blogs at <https://keguigong.github.io/my-blog>.

-[WIP] My blogs and thinkings [https://keguigong.org](https://keguigong.org).